BWibo/3dcitydb-mkdocs/docs/compatibility.md

 ### Handle CityGML data model differences

-CityGML 3.0 introduces several far-reaching changes in modeling that cannot be transferred one-to-one between versions 2.0 and 3.0..
+CityGML 3.0 introduces several far-reaching changes in the data model, that cannot be transferred one-to-one between versions `2.0` and `3.0`.
 Most important are:

 - Buildings and interiors are now modeled using the new _Space_ concept (e.g. `BuildingRoom` for interiors).
 - The LoD concept has been refined and standardized for different feature types.
-- Interiors can be modeled independently of the LoDs. `LoD4` of CityGML 2.0 does no longer exist in version 3.0..
+- Interiors can be modeled independently of the LoDs. `LoD4` of CityGML `2.0` does no longer exist in version `3.0`.

 To handle those modeling differences, there are three additional citydb-tool options for data import _and_ export of CityGML data: